-2 Step 2 - Is the voltage at the APEX, connector P1 pins 1 & 2 greater than 12 Volts?
-(Use a volt meter to measure the voltage)(Use a volt meter to measure the voltage).
+2. Is the voltage at the APEX, connector P1 pins 1 & 2 greater than 12 Volts?
+(Use a volt meter to measure the voltage)

 Create a voltage map of the site by sketching out the locations of every AI device on the site.
 Use a multimeter to take DC power readings at each device.
 Note these readings on the sketch.
 Any device that is receiving less than 12V is underpowered and can cause the entire system to lock up.